SercoSPA/CLEOPE/readme.md

 | ------------- | ------ |-------------|
 |20 GB|2 GB|2|

-Please note that CLEOPE free account has a limited amount of resources available, thus some notebooks potentialities may be prevented. 👉 Upgrade to *CLEOPE Plus Service* and break out computational resources limitation for a better programming experience!
+Please note that CLEOPE free account has a limited amount of resources available, thus some notebooks potentialities may be prevented  👉 [see here](Trials/readme.md#notes). <br>
+Users can upgrade to *CLEOPE Plus Service* and break out computational resources limitation for a better programming experience!

 ### Available Resources under *Plus* subscription
 <a id="resources2"></a>